Do You Qualify for the Student Loan Interest Deduction?

 If your parents are required to pay the loan interest or they claim you as their dependent, you can’t claim the deduction.
 But if the loans are in your name and you are not a dependent, you can deduct the interest on your tax return.
 This applies even if your parents paid them for you.

-How much is the student loan interest deduction worth?
+How much student loan interest can you deduct?

 If you meet the requirements, you can write off a maximum of $2,500 paid in student loan interest or the actual amount you deducted during the year.
 This depends on how much interest you paid, whichever is less.